epfl-ada/ada-2020-project-milestone-p3-p3_enchiladas/README.md

 In addition, a dataset of the geographical information of the LSOA will be used (https://data.london.gov.uk/dataset/statistical-gis-boundary-files-london) for visualization purposes.
 This will allow to display some of the results on the London map with relevant values assigned to each geographical region representing the LSOA.

 ## Methods:
-- Clean the data.
-- Filter the data to only keep the most representative areas for our analysis.
-We will use the representativeness metric introduced in the paper to ensure that we filter the areas as necessary.
-- Analyse the distributions of the food categories consumed and their diversity at area level.
-- Analyse the distributions of ethnicities proportions at area level.
+- Compute the ethnic entropy, representing the diversity of proportions of ethnic groups in London LSOA
-- Compute a food categories diversity metric using the data from the Tesco dataset (different from the nutrients entropy).
-- Compute an ethnic diversity metric for each LSOA and run statistical tests to see if it has an influence on food consumption diversity.
+- Compute various entropies to add information about diversity of groups of features in the dataset
+- Explore the dataset using histograms and maps of London
+- Perform correlations between the ethnic entropy and the food purchase entropy in LSOA
+- Perform correlations between each ethnic proportion and each food category proportion
+- Perform a causality analysis, using first some linear regressions to compare the contributions of ethnic entropy and potential socio-economic confounders on the food product categories entropy
+- Perform a causality analysis using propensity score matching.
+As ethnic entropy is continuous, we will use Generalized Propensity Score (GPS) matching to perform this analysis
-- Assess the effects of other socio-economic factors such as the mean wage or the employment rate.
+- Assess the causal effect of the ethnic diversity on the food purchase entropy, using GPS matching
+- Assess the causal effects of ethnicities proportions on purchased food categories proportions
-- Visualize the results using clear and esthetic figures.
+- Interpret the results

 ## Proposed timeline:
 ### 1st week: